Apple, please bring back your mesmerizing, clear computers

 Another Apple event is over.
-But amidst a slew of new products—all available in candy colors (of course)—I just wished they’d stripped it all away.
+But amid a slew of new products—all available in candy colors (of course)—I just wished they’d stripped it all away.

 As the company revealed two of its most exciting products of the day—a new Mac Mini and a beefier, faster Mac Mini dubbed the Mac Studio—I didn’t find myself hoping their silver aluminum bodies were available in more colors.
-Instead, I pored over Apple’s carefully created animations, which revealed the internal hardware inside these machines—complete with giant fans that harken back to an ’80s tape deck.
+Instead, I pored over Apple’s carefully created animations, which revealed the internal hardware in these machines—complete with giant fans that harken back to an ’80s tape deck.

 And that’s when I realized, maybe these machines shouldn’t be wrapped in anonymous aluminum.
 Or colorful candy shells.
 Maybe Apple should use this moment to bring back an old idea—an idea from 2000—and make them clear.
 Maybe Apple should celebrate the maximalist hardware lurking inside these machines, rather than hiding it away.